Canon 6D Mark II vs Sony A9

 So what is the bottom line?
-Which of the two cameras – the Canon 6D Mark II or the Sony A9 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 6D Mark II and the Sony A9?
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.